akka/akka/akka-docs/src/main/paradox/remoting.md

 <a id="remote-tls"></a>
 ### Configuring SSL/TLS for Akka Remoting

-SSL can be used as the remote transport by adding `akka.remote.netty.ssl` to the `enabled-transport` configuration section.
+SSL can be used as the remote transport by adding `akka.remote.classic.netty.ssl` to the `enabled-transport` configuration section.
 An example of setting up the default Netty based SSL driver as default:

 ```
 akka {
   remote {
-    enabled-transports = [akka.remote.netty.ssl]
+    enabled-transports = [akka.remote.classic.netty.ssl]
   }
 }
 ```